Welcome to today's edition of the Rush 24-7 podcast.

 Good grief.

-So if the NIE says something, you can bet that people of every political stripe had some hand in it, and this NIE of late says that not just military progress, but real political progress is at hand in Iraq.
+So if the NIE says something, you can bet that people of every political stripe had some hand in it.

-So we'll have that for you today as well.
+So, we'll have that for you today as well.

-And anything that you'd like to bring us on stuff that's been in the news this week.
+And anything that you'd like to bring us on stuff that's been in the news this week, I always like to frame it.

 If there's anything I say or Rush has said or anybody that anybody said that you think is worthy of comment, go ahead and bring it.

-Maybe there's something that you just don't think has gotten enough um enough talk show uh exposure.
+Or even if there's something, since it is Friday and to honor Russia's legacy of Open Line Friday, maybe there's something that you just don't think has gotten enough talk show exposure.

 Well, we'll be the judge of that, won't we?

-So uh put it through the turnstile at 1800-282-2882, And we'll just see what happens.
+So, put it through the turnstile at 1-800-282-2882, and we'll just see what happens.

 Again, I'm Mark Davis, glad to be filling in for Rush today, and we look forward to his return on Monday.

-I worked in that great city the last half of the 1980s, from 85 to 90, and a proud Rush affiliate, News Radio 600 WREC will tell you all about that, and the listeners who are listening right there, right then, right now, can certainly tell you a few things about the King legacy, about the local battles fought at that time and ever since.
+And the listeners who are listening right there, right then, right now, can certainly tell you a few things about the King legacy, about the local battles fought at that time and ever since.

 The Lorraine Motel is now properly a civil rights museum.